AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/zendesk.md

 1. When the `Settings` menu displays, locate the `Channels` section.
 Click **[!UICONTROL API]** in this section.
 1. In the `Token Access` section of this page, click the checkbox next to `Enabled`.
 A list of Active API Tokens display.
 1. Click **[!UICONTROL Add New Token]**.
-1. When prompted, enter a label for the token. [!DNL Adobe] recommends using `Commerce Intelligence`, so you know, at a glance, what application is using the token.
+1. When prompted, enter a label for the token.
+Adobe recommends using `Commerce Intelligence`, so you know, at a glance, what application is using the token.
 1. Click **[!UICONTROL Create]**.
 1. An API token is created.
 Copy this token; it will be used in the next step.